genFD/code-journey-notes/notes/01-HTML-CSS/02-css/1-syntax-selectors.md

 - the style attribute is set equal to color: red which will set the color of the paragraph text to red within the browser.

 If you’d like to add more than one style with inline styles, simply keep adding to the style attribute.
-Make sure to end the styles with a semicolon (;)
+Make sure to end the styles with a semicolon.

 ```html
 <p style="color: red; font-size: 20px;">I'm learning to code!</p>